 How Common Is SAHM Depression?

-According to a 2012 Gallup poll, 28% of mothers experience depression related to staying home with their kids and are much more likely to be diagnosed with depression than working moms.
-Stay-at-home dads experience depression too, but most of the current research is about SAHMs.
+According to a 2012 Gallup poll, 28% of mothers experience depression related to staying home with their kids and are much more likely to be diagnosed with depression than moms who work outside the home.
+(Stay-at-home dads experience depression too, but most of the research is about SAHMs.)

 It’s no wonder so many SAHMs are stressed out.
 Studies show that SAHMs work the equivalent of 2.5 full-time jobs!
 And it’s not just the long hours, feeding, cleaning, scheduling, diaper changes, tantrums, and sleepless nights that are challenging – it’s the fact that SAHMs often do all of that with very little support.